zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

 environment form, are handed over to workers over long-lived multi-plexed connections.

-Workers compute resumes, which are dictionaries mapping request classes to scores, which are average requests per second.
-Workers send load balancers their resumes periodically, and when load balancers connect to them.
+Workers compute résumés, which are dictionaries mapping request classes to scores, which are average requests per second.
+Workers send load balancers their résumés periodically, and when load balancers connect to them.

 Multiple load balancers can be used for redundancy or load distribution.
-Resumes are managed by workers to assure that load balancer's have the same information about worker skills.
+Résumés are managed by workers to assure that load balancer's have the same information about worker skills.

 Status